Turnkey Automated In Situ Delivery Systems

 Complete Dechlorination without Stall

 In the past, many reductive dechlorination projects experienced a “stall” effect that resulted in a buildup of vinyl chloride (VC).
 Currently, there is significant debate in the industry regarding the need for bioaugmentation (addition of dechlorinating bacterial species such as Dehalococcoides) in order to ensure complete dechlorination.
-To date, ETEC has performed over 12 full-scale in situ dechlorination projects, and all these projects have shown complete dechlorination to ethene.
+ETEC has completed many full-scale in situ dechlorination projects, and all these projects have shown complete dechlorination to ethene.
 Like some industry professionals, we believe that complete dechlorination is achieved by providing and maintaining proper subsurface conditions.
 We believe our success results from the following:

 Supply of an easily degradable carbon substrate